square/Valet/README.md

 This instance can be used to store and retrieve data securely across any app written by the same developer that has `group.Druidia` set as a value for the `com.apple.security.application-groups` key in the app’s `Entitlements`.
 This Valet is accessible when the device is unlocked.
 Note that `myValet` and `mySharedValet` cannot read or modify one another’s values because the two Valets were created with different initializers.
 All Valet types can share secrets across applications written by the same developer by using the `sharedGroupValet` initializer.
 Note that on macOS, the `groupPrefix` [must be the App ID prefix](https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_security_application-groups#discussion).

+As with Valets, shared iCloud Valets can be created with an additional identifier, allowing multiple independently sandboxed keychains to exist within the same shared group.

 ### Sharing Secrets Across Devices with iCloud

 ```swift